Having problems with zooming in Google Docs?

 To get started with zooming in Google Docs, you need to determine what kind of viewership access you have.

-As you know, there are 3 viewership access in Google Docs: Viewer, Commenter, and Editor.
+As you know, there are three different types of viewership in Google Docs: Editor, Viewer, and Commenter.

 When you have a viewer or commenter access in Google Docs, you’re not allowed to change (edit) anything in the file.

 Hence, you’re only allowed to read or make some comments on the file shared with you.

 With that said, you’ll have a slightly different manner of zooming in a particular file in Google Docs.

 To zoom in Google Docs as a viewer or commenter, follow these steps:

 Step 1: Click on “View” in the main menu